samir-dahal/NetFulX/README.md

 # NetFulX

-- A chrome extension that displays battery percentage with charging status ⚡️ while playing Neflix on fullscreen!
+- A chrome extension that displays battery percentage with charging status ⚡️ and time while playing Neflix on fullscreen!

 - Important: Only works in full screen